PearTreeLabs/Transmission-iOS/README.md

 A [Transmission](http://www.transmissionbt.com) client for iOS.

 Designed for a single purpose: quick management of BitTorrent transfers within your home network.
-No network configuration is required, it will automatically connect to the first available Transmission instance.
+No network configuration is required, it will automatically connect to the first available Transmission instance on the same network.

+- View current transfer stats.
+- Pause and resume transfers.
+- Swipe to remove transfers.
+- Tap cell to toggle display of transfer age.

 ![Transfer List](Screenshots/transfers.png)

 ## Usage

+### Prerequisites
+- To manage transfers, you must enable remote access to your Transmission desktop client:
+  - Transmission > Preferences > Remote
+  - Enable Remote Access: YES
+  - Display the web interface with Bonjour: YES
+  - Require authentication: Optional

 ### Building
 - Load submodules